axelboc/taekwon/README.md

 2. Run `npm run build` to rebuild the client scripts.
 3. Run `npm start` to start the server.
 4. Try it out!

+> If you can't find the *Static DNS* page, things get a little more complicated and outside of the scope of this documentation.
+One solution might be to host your own DNS server on the server and point the router to it.
+This page summarises the issue and points to some good resources: [Accessing Websites on a Local Network (LAN) Web Server](https://www.devside.net/wamp-server/accessing-websites-on-a-local-network-lan-web-server).

 ### Running Taekwon in production with `forever`